 Author(s): Merten N, Fischer ME, Tweed TS, Breteler MMB, Cruickshanks KJ.
 Associations of Hearing Sensitivity, Higher-Order Auditory Processing, and Cognition Over Time in Middle-Aged Adults.
 J Gerontol A Biol Sci Med Sci.
 2020 Feb 14;75(3):545-551. doi: 10.1093/gerona/glz189.

 Journal: The Journals Of Gerontology.
-Series A, Biological Sciences And Medical Sciences, Aug 2019
+Series A, Biological Sciences And Medical Sciences, Volume 75, Issue 3, Feb 2020

-BACKGROUND Age-related hearing loss (impairment in hearing sensitivity and/or higher-order auditory processing) and cognitive decline are common co-occurring impairments in the elderly.
+BACKGROUND Age-related hearing loss (impairment in hearing sensitivity and/or higher-order auditory processing) and cognitive decline are common co-occurring impairments in elderly adults.
 Their relation in the process of aging remains insufficiently understood.
 We aim to assess the temporal relations of decline in hearing sensitivity, higher-order auditory processing, and cognition in middle-aged adults.

-RESULTS The longitudinal decline between all functions was associated with the strongest relations between PTA and WRCM.
-The effect of baseline PTA on WRCM ten years later (standardized ß = -.30) was almost twice as big as the effect of baseline WRCM on PTA ten years later (standardized ß = -.18).
-The effect of baseline WRCM on TMT ten years later and vice versa were small (standardized ß = -.05).
+RESULTS The longitudinal decline between all functions was associated with the strongest relationships between PTA and WRCM.
+The effect of baseline PTA on WRCM 10 years later (standardized ß = -.30) was almost twice as big as the effect of baseline WRCM on PTA 10 years later (standardized ß = -.18).
+The effect of baseline WRCM on TMT 10 years later and vice versa were small (standardized ß = -.05).
 No directional relationship between PTA and TMT was identified (standardized ß ≤ .02).

 CONCLUSIONS While hearing sensitivity might affect higher-order auditory processing, associations between hearing and cognition appear bidirectional and weak in midlife.
 We need to be cautious before inferring causal effects of hearing on cognition.